To manage IP access using iptables, here are some common commands:

 --string 'GET /blablabla.at.ISC.SANS.' -j DROP

-rules, refer to our guide on basic and most common iptables rules.
+For more details on common iptables rules, refer to our guide on basic and most common iptables rules.